misun/bakku-runner/README.md

 **Day 2**: Add jump and collision.
 Goals for the day:

-- Create a feature so that a player can jump and collide to obstacles.
+- Create a feature so that a player can jump and collide to obstacles

 **Day 3**: Create the obstacles like racoons.
 Goals for the day: